billkarsh/SpikeGLX/Markdown/Metadata_30.md

 typeObEnabled=1
 ```

-Count of OneBox analog/digital streams enabled for this run.
+Count of OneBox analog/digital recording streams enabled for this run.

 ```
 typeThis=nidq